Let's learn how to grow cauliflower from seed in your garden. Cauliflower likes cool weather so grow it in early spring and late fall.

 After about two weeks, once they have their first set of “true leaves” (the leaves that come after the tiny seed leaves), you can start feeding them lightly with a gentle, water‑soluble fertilizer at half strength every 1–2 weeks.

-Meanwhile, get your garden bed ready.
+Meanwhile, get your garden bed ready to grow cauliflower.
 Cauliflower likes rich, loose soil with good drainage and lots of organic matter.
 If your Texas yard is mostly clay or sand (and many are), you’ll want to improve it.

 Work in compost, aged manure, or a balanced organic fertilizer.
 Aim for soil that crumbles in your hand, not a sticky clump and not a pile of dust.
 Raised beds are great for cauliflower in Texas because they drain well and warm up just enough in cool weather.